 Criticisms of DDMRP

 As the relational core is largely at odds with any numerically intensive processing, such as most kinds of graph algorithms, it is unsurprising that the numerical recipes delivered by such products end-up being simplistic and dysfunctional, as illustrated by the two flavors of lead time estimations discussed above.
 Nevertheless, a vast catalog of literature exists in computer science on the predictive numerical optimization of supply chains.
-This literature was pioneered in the 50’s under the name of Operations research
+This literature was pioneered in the 50’s under the name of Operations research, and has been pursued ever since under different names, such as quantitative methods in supply chain management or simply supply chain optimization.

 Both claims of novelty and superiority for DDMRP are incorrectly drawn from the false premise that MRPs are a relevant baseline for supply chain optimization purposes; i.e. improving upon MRP is an improvement in supply chain optimization.
 However, MRPs, like all software systems centrally engineered around relational databases, are simply unsuited for numerical optimization challenges.